top of page

 9-11 am: Information coding in bird sound signals (N.Mathevon)

-11-12 am: Assignment of scientific papers to be presented on Friday
+11-12 am: Assignment of scientific papers

 2-4 pm: Strategies for encoding public and private information in sound signals (O.Larsen)